 On Sunday February 19, 2012, a feather-like snow crystal standing on end, less than a centimeter tall and buried under three feet of newly fallen snow, collapsed.
-Instantaneously millions of other snow crystals in that same thin layer, no longer able to support the load of the snow above, also collapsed, causing a slab containing 6,000 cubic meters of snow to break loose and crash down the slope.
-The mass of snow quickly accelerated, churning into a boiling cloud traveling up to 65 mph.
+Instantaneously millions of other snow crystals in that same thin layer, no longer able to support the load of the snow above, also collapsed, causing a slab containing 6,000 cubic meters of snow to break loose, shatter and accelerate down the slope.
+The shattered slab quickly became a churning mass of snow barreling downhill at 65 mph.

 The five skiers in its path had no chance to escape.
 It pinned one against a tree, pounding him relentlessly as it passed, and swept the other four down the slope, tossing them like rag dolls, slamming them against trees and packing their mouths with snow.
 When the avalanche finally came to rest 2,500 feet below, all were buried.
 Two were rescued by other members of the original group of sixteen who had taken a safer descent route.
 The other three were dead from some combination of trauma and asphyxiation.

 The fragile, deadly layer of snow was invisible to the skiers.
-Possibly some in the group suspected it was there because they had tracked the weather and knew the cold, dry period preceding the storm was conducive to forming such lethal crystals.
+Possibly some in the group suspected it was there because they had tracked the weather and knew the calm, dry period preceding the storm was conducive to forming such lethal crystals.
 Possibly they refused to believe the layer was sensitive enough to react to the weight of a skier.
-Possibly others had a gut feeling they were in dangerous terrain but, enthralled by the allure of deep, untracked powder, followed the lead of others and didn’t speak up.
+Possibly others had a gut feeling they were in dangerous terrain but, enticed by the allure of deep, untracked powder, followed the lead of others and didn’t speak up.
 Possibly some didn’t suspect there was any risk at all.
 Possibly some simply knew that they couldn’t perfectly predict the outcome of skiing the slope but given the dire consequence took a safer line.
 Each skier had a different view of the risk level that morning, or perhaps didn’t have a view at all.
-Whatever the reason, the group failed to establish a final, widely shared, decisive assessment of the risk and collective plan to manage the risk.
+Whatever the reason, the group failed to establish a final, widely shared, decisive assessment of the risk.

 As a backcountry skier it’s impossible to predict with 100% accuracy that you or a companion will not trigger an avalanche.
 There are myriad variables that go into the stability of snow.
-Snow can weaken or the weather can change in the span of a few hours radically changing the probability that a skier could trigger an avalanche.
+Snow can weaken or the weather can change in the span of a few hours and radically change the probability that a skier could trigger an avalanche.
 Across a hundred backcountry skiers, there is rarely complete consensus on what it would take to trigger an avalanche on any given slope, or when it is safe to ski any given slope, or when it is not.
-Everyone brings their own assessment, based on their own analysis, their own observations, their own data.
+Everyone brings their own assessment of the risk, based on their own analysis, their own observations, their own data.
 And when it comes down to that final go/no-go decision, the only definitive answer is the binary event of an avalanche.
-And by then, if you’re wrong, it’s too late.
+By then, if you’re wrong, it’s too late.

 Sound familiar?
 SARS-CoV-2 is invisible.
 It can live in a human who may look and feel perfectly healthy.
-By the time you can visually observe that you are at risk of getting infected by the virus, it may be too late.
+By the time you can visually observe that you are at risk of getting infected, it may be too late.
 Once infected, maybe you’ll survive, like 37.6 million people globally who caught Covid and survived.
 Or maybe, like almost 1.1 million others, you won’t.
 Clearly there is a risk associated with exposure to SARS-CoV-2.

 Risk is rarely easy to measure.
 Scientists are struggling across the globe to monitor, map and forecast where Covid outbreaks will occur and how many people will die as a result of those outbreaks.
 Models are being developed and deployed to understand the effectiveness and impacts of non-pharmaceutical interventions and policies (closures, shutdowns, etc.) to protect populations and stem the spread of the pandemic.
 As of late October, 2020, with cases on the rise in many countries, governments struggle to find the right balance of testing, tracing, closures, shutdowns and lockdowns.
 The economic consequences can be devastating if closures are unwarranted and unreasonably strict.
 The health consequences are devastating if policies are not strict enough.

 Outcomes vary dramatically across nations.
 Peru imposed strict policies but struggled with high case and death rates.
 Sweden is the leading example of a country with few strict non-pharmaceutical interventions yet fewer deaths per 100,000 people than in the U.S. Taiwan tops the charts with one of the lowest levels of closures and remarkably low rates of Covid.
 In the U.S. state-level incidence and mortality rates vary widely amidst a hodgepodge of closures, lockdowns, and other non-pharmaceutical interventions.
 Correlations abound that are being construed to support or oppose various interventions.
-Some find evidence of correlations between mask orders and higher incidence of Covid and have taken the view that mask wearing worsens the spread of the disease (here’s a long email exchange to that effect).
-Others point to correlations to support mask wearing as an important intervention.
+Some find evidence of correlations between mask orders and higher incidence of Covid and have taken the view that mask wearing worsens the spread of the disease (see this lengthy email exchange).
+Others point to correlations that support mask wearing as an important intervention.

 What’s going on here?
 The wild card is human behavior.
 It’s well-known that as a species we are wholly unable to consistently and accurately judge risk.
 As described by Marilynne Robinson in a conversation with Ezra Klein, “we are trapped by our primitive notion of causality.”
 In other words, when it comes to an accurate assessment of reality, we are too often one sandwich short of a picnic.

 No backcountry traveler will ever have the kind of x-ray vision and intuitive grasp of physics to scan a mountain slope and know with certainty that a slope will avalanche under a skier’s weight.
-No mortal can scan the town as they leave the house and know where they will encounter a super spreader.
+No mortal can scan the town as they leave the house and know where they will become infected with the SARS-CoV-2 virus.
 Yet people still ski backcountry slopes, introducing some probability into their life of getting caught in an avalanche; and people still socialize in groups, go to bars, or otherwise increase their probability of being exposed to SARS-CoV-2.

 Why?
 Humans have needs, whether it might on the surface seem trivial, like the need to ski powder or bar hop, or something more basic like the need to procure food and support loved ones.
 In the fulfillment of those needs, when we are faced with assessing risk amidst daunting levels of complexity, fraught with unknown variables and indeterminable consequences, we resort to simple rule-making procedures, or heuristics, to make the go/no-go decision easier.

 As a result, risk assessment can be highly individual.
 That is challenging enough when it comes to guiding pandemic behavior to achieve the optimal balance of economic activity and non-pharmaceutical interventions.
 But compounding the challenge is politization.
 Whether it’s closures or masks or even a belief in the pandemic itself, what you believe and what you see in the data seems to be defined by whether you’re a Democrat or Republican.
-Democrats are almost gleeful in their effort to use the pandemic to make the President look bad.
-Meanwhile the President and his defenders appear willing to bend science and skew data to make him look good.
 Conservatives claim the pandemic is not that serious of a threat and that government-led interventions are overblown.
 Democrats find weaknesses with almost every facet of the current administration’s response.

 This, to me, is bizarre.
 The last I checked, Republicans and Democrats were not at war over whether a buried layer of feathery snow crystals can be deadly or not.
 People who teach avalanche courses teach you the same material regardless of their, or your, political affiliation.